Data development: How to use data to reach your target audience

 In this example, we’ll use the good/better/best framework to see how she can improve her data development and analysis strategy.
 Here’s what each level looks like:

 - Good approaches are adequate.
 They tend to follow the status quo.
 Many of us operate at this level.

 - Better strategies incorporate best practices and are more focused on actual customer needs.

 - The best strategies set a high bar for success.
-They elevate strategy, messaging and measurement to an exceptional level of effectiveness.
+They elevate strategy, messaging, and measurement to an exceptional level of effectiveness.

 If you’re ready to get a handle on your data and make it work harder for you, contact Heritage Printing today to discuss your needs.
-Data development and analysis are part of our new Heritage+ family of enhanced marketing services.
+Data development and data analysis are part of our new Heritage+ family of enhanced marketing services.

-Data Development & Analysis
+Direct Marketing Webinar: Data Development & Analysis

-Get your database organized!
+Want to learn more about database organization and how you can reach the right audience?
+Let’s start to get your database organized!
 In this 21-minute webinar, we’ll show you tips and tricks for gathering your data and making it a focused, effective tool.